-The eye-catcher at Ghent City Museum, the STAM, is a gigantic aerial photograph of Ghent (measuring 300 m2!) that you are allowed to walk all over.
+The eye-catcher at Ghent City Museum, the STAM, is a gigantic aerial photograph of Ghent that you are allowed to walk all over.
 Use the multimedia app to see Ghent in detail in four different centuries.
-‘Views of Ghent’ shows a view of the city in 1534, maps from 1641 and 1912 and a contemporary aerial photograph.
+You can discover the historical centre and the sub-municipalities on your knees.
+A street finder helps you find your way.

 Quiet spots in the arts quarter of Ghent

 Ghent’s ‘arts quarter’ is not only home to impressive historic buildings, but also to quiet green spaces, parks and gardens where you can fully recharge your batteries.

 In 1228, the sisters of St Mary’s Hospital consecrated a new hospital here.
 It had space for 40 beds in the ward, but back then the sick were expected to sleep more than one to a bed.
 As they say, a problem shared...
 After the French Revolution, the Bijloke site served successively as a civilian hospital, medical faculty and finally as a music centre with international fame.

 The former hospital ward, with magnificent wooden beams in its roof, is now a concert hall where musicians fall in love with the unique acoustics.
 Come to listen, but don’t forget to look around as well.